 March 2019: I’m at my first-ever black-belt level tournament.
-By this point, I’ve been practicing karate for six years, but I’ve only had my black belt for six weeks.
-I’m nervous because this was my first tournament where I was competing against black belts, most of whom were stronger, taller, older, and a higher rank than me.
+I’ve been practicing karate for six years, but only had my black belt for six weeks.
+I’m nervous as this was the first time I’d be competing against black belts, most of whom appeared stronger, taller, older, and a higher rank than me.
 My heart was pounding.
-I was one of the four girls competing among fifteen guys.
-I was scared I wouldn’t do well and embarrass myself.
-I started to walk up to the mat to get ready for my second sparring match.
-The guy I was going against was my friend who I would spar with on a regular basis in practice.
-He usually beats me, so I was nervous about losing the match.
+I was one of four girls competing among fifteen guys.
+I approached the mat for my second[hmm, why start with the second match?
+This whole opener is about ‘firsts’ so it doesn’t make sense to start with the second match…right?] sparring match.
+The guy I faced was my friend who I sparred with on a regular basis in practice.
+He usually beats me, so I was nervous.

-As our Master yelled go, I quickly jabbed at his stomach hoping to get a hit on him.
-The master tells us to stop and says that I got a point.
-I feel relieved; I had a chance of winning this.
-A few more rounds go over and we are head to head.
-I have four points and so does he, my heart is pounding yet again: We were competing for the winning point.
-As the master yelled go, I quickly proceeded to front kick him which he was slow to block.
-The master finally calls out and says it's my point.
-I hear cheering in the crowd and I receive a bunch of high fives from my peers.
-I had won!!
-Everyone was shocked that I was able to beat my opponent considering he was the one who usually beat me.
+As our Master yelled, ‘go!’
+I quickly jabbed at my opponent’s stomach.
+The master stops us; I’d scored a point!
+Relieved, I now knew I had a chance of winning this.
+After a few rounds, we’re head-to-head, and like a blur, we’re competing for the winning point.
+As the master yelled, ‘go!’
+I get a front kick in on him which he was slow to block.
+The master calls it as my point, and I hear cheering in the crowd and get a bunch of high fives from my friends.
+I’d won!

+[This opener is great, Riya!
+Let’s try to keep the tenses consistent throughout.
+You start in one tense, and then shift back and forth throughout, and it gets a bit too complex.

+We’ve helped you streamline this a bit for word count.
+Accept those changes.]

-My experience at the black-belt tournament isn’t unique: I’m used to being the only girl in the room whether it’s in STEM or karate, and my experiences in karate have prepared me for a future in STEM.
-When I started karate as an eight year-old, there were X other girls in my karate class.
-As the years passed and I moved up the ranks, the number of girls in my karate classes decreased.
-At the time of this writing, I’m a second-degree black belt, and there’s only one other girl at my dojo who’s at the same level that I am.
-Likewise, in STEM, there have been a number of instances where I was the only girl in the room.
-For example, in my ninth-grade engineering class I was the only girl in my class among thirty other guys.
+Whether it’s at Karate, or in my STEM classes, I’m used to being one of the only girls in the room.
+When I started karate as an eight year-old, there were X[Let’s set a figure for this.] other girls in my class.
+As the years passed, that number only decreased.
+Now, as a second-degree black belt, there’s only one other girl at my dojo who’s at the same level.
+Similarly, in my ninth-grade engineering class, I was the only girl among thirty guys.[Okay, we’ve got the picture now…but why does this matter?
+Right now you’re just providing facts about gender makeup in your activities…what’s the point?
+We shouldn’t ask the reader to intuit things or connect the dots.
+Instead, we need to connect the dots for the reader.
+Why does this gender disparity matter to you?
+Why do YOU think it’s a problem?]

-Karate is well known for being a male-dominated sport.
-Although this can be challenging for some girls, I definitely got used to it.
-The guys at my dojo would always tease me for being weaker than them, but I never took their jokes seriously.
-I would persevere by training even harder and coming up with strategic moves so I could outsmart my opponent.
-In fact, I ended up beating one of the guys that used to tease me for being weak at one of our tournaments.
-This was because he was so confident in his strength that he did not think of smart strategies to take me out.
-Since the STEM field is male dominated as well, I know that there will always be men doubting my skills because of my gender, but karate has taught me to not take them seriously and to persevere to prove them wrong.
+[this is repetitive]..[This paragraph can be cut.
+It’s simply repeating information we’ve already covered in this essay.
+We need to get to talking about your future here.
+See more below.]